corinnekrych/ard-operator/README.md

 ADR stands for [Architecture Decision Record](https://adr.github.io/).
 The concept is simple: let's make the decisions that driv your project explicit.
-In this (simple) implementation of ADR, we stick to the KISS priciple:
+In this (simple) implementation of ADR, we stick to the KISS principle:
 - ARD is written in plain text or similar markdown, asciidoc.
 - ARD is kept where it belongs: source code.